What Is the DS-160 — And Why Does Your Photo Matter So Much?

 - ✗ Shadows on face or wall

-- ✗ Head tilted up, down, or sideways
+- ✗ Head tilted, angled, or off-center

 What Happens If Your Photo Is Rejected?